 There is no photoshop — there is no hidden agenda.
 It’s just me.
 The Founder of a tiny little dog rescue in Florida finding the photo and the facts behind the photo amazing, astonishing and wanted to share the information with my fellow dog lovers.

-We’ve reached out to Hands & Paws for more information about the image without results, but multiple incidents are on record of beetles embedding in dogs’ mouths, such as this one from November 2016:
+We reached out to Hands & Paws for more information about the image without results, but multiple incidents are on record of beetles embedding in dogs’ mouths, such as this one from November 2016:

 A six-year old mixed-breed dog presented with severe trauma to the oral mucosa suggestive of chemical burn.
 Sixteen Harmonia axyridis (Coccinellidae) were removed from the oral cavity, which revealed trauma consistent with chemical burn.
 The beetles had become embedded in mucosa covering the hard palate and required manual removal.
 A diagnosis of beetle induced chemical burn was warranted and consistent with the nature of the chemical constituents of H. axyridis hemolymph.